jkobject/jkobject.github.io/_posts/2026-06-10-gene-regulation-landscape.md

    `INSPECTOR` describe cap-dependent initiation, the integrated stress response, uORFs, IRES elements, decoding kinetics, and ribosome quality control.
-7. **Post-translational regulation**: `SWITCH`, `TAG`, `STAMP2`, `SHREDDER`, `RECYCLER`, `FOLDER`, and `ALARM` cover phosphorylation, ubiquitin, SUMO/NEDD8, the proteasome, autophagy, chaperones/UPR, and PARP/PAR signaling.
+7. **Post-translational regulation**: `PHOSPHO`, `UBI`, `SUMO_NEDD`,
+   `PROTEASOME`, `AUTOPHAGY`, `CHAPERONES`, and `PAR` cover phosphorylation/O-GlcNAc, ubiquitin, SUMO/NEDD8, proteasomal degradation, selective autophagy, chaperones/UPR, and PARP/PAR signaling.

-Across the whole diagram, `DROPLETS` represents liquid-liquid phase separation.
+Across the whole diagram, `LLPS` represents liquid-liquid phase separation, and `DECAY` represents turnover or clearance.
+They are not extra regulatory layers.
-It is not an extra regulatory layer.
-It is a physical principle reused in several places: transcriptional condensates, stress granules, P-bodies, proteolytic condensates, and DNA damage repair assemblies.
+They are meta-principles reused in several places: transcriptional condensates, stress granules and P-bodies, mRNA decay, proteolytic condensates, autophagy, and DNA damage repair assemblies.

 ## The Useful Reduction

-The full map contains 38 mechanisms and dozens of interactions.
+The full map contains 37 mechanism boxes, 2 meta-principles, and dozens of interactions.
 But conceptually, most of gene regulation reduces to three strategies.

 **1. Control accessibility.**
 Make a substrate accessible or inaccessible to its molecular machinery.